dfoderick/fullcycle/README.md

 otherwise it installs an old version of erlang and you have to uninstall both!
 Also install socat before rabbitmq.

-The following command download rabbitmq and set up a user for each component.
+The following commands download rabbitmq.
 ```
 apt-get install –y erlang logrotate
 sudo apt-get install socat